aureka/AurekaDisqusBundle/README.md

 =====================
 [![Build Status](https://travis-ci.org/aureka/AurekaDisqusBundle.png)](https://travis-ci.org/aureka/AurekaDisqusBundle)

-Provides a few Twig filters in order to facilitate the integration of your Symfony site with Disqus.
+Provides Twig funtions to facilitate the integration of your Symfony site with Disqus.
+It renders the proper Javascript snippets for threads and comment count.

+**Functions**
+- `disqus(blogpost)`: Append the JavaScript for the disqus thread.
+- `disqus_count()`: Appends the JavaScript for the comment count.

 ## Installation